styloooo/CS513-Data-Cleaning/README.md

 ```

 2. Run the script:
 ```sh
 python extract.py
 ```
 Source data files are stored in the `data` directory.
 Output data files are written to the same directory.

-Note: Extraction may take a long time due to the size of the source dataset.
+Text extraction may take a long time due to the size of the source dataset.

+3. For project submission: Extract relevant files for submission by running
+`python package.py`.